nestordemeure/question_extractor/README.md

 ## Potential improvements

-- use straight OpenAI API instead of Langchain to reduce dependencies
+- use the OpenAI client directly, instead of Langchain, to reduce dependencies
+- make it possible to use GPT4 for the question answering, improving the quality of the answers at the cost of a slower runtime and significantly increased running costs